gary918/NetworkSecurityMLOps/README.md

 Azure Pipelines automatically builds and tests code projects to make them available to others.
 Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.

 #### Microsoft-hosted Agents vs Self-hosted Agents
-As metioned in the previous section, the MLOps solution consists of a couple of Azure Pipelines which can trigger Azure Machine Learning pipelines and access associated resources.
+As mentioned in the previous section, the MLOps solution consists of a couple of Azure Pipelines which can trigger Azure Machine Learning pipelines and access associated resources.
 Since the Azure Machine Learning workspace and its associated resource are behind a VNet, we need to figure out a way for a Azure Pipeline Agent(the computing infrastructure with installed agent software that runs one job of the Azure Pipeline at a time) to access them.
 There are a couple of ways to implement it:
 * Use self-hosted agents in the same VNet or the peering VNet(as shown in Figure 3.)
 * Use Microsoft-hosted agents and whitelist its IP ranges in the firewall settings of target Azure services
 * Use Microsoft-hosted agents (as VPN clients) and Azure VPN Gateway